creativemindsplugins/cm-video-lesson-manager/readme.md

 ## Video LMS Plugin Premium Editions

-The [Premium versions of the Video LMS Plugin](https://www.cminds.com/wordpress-plugins-library/video-lessons-manager-plugin-for-wordpress/) come packed with an array of enhanced capabilities, including: the addition of payment processing via WooCommerce or Easy Digital Downloads, a variety of course layouts, a comprehensive student progress panel, as well as the incorporation of quizzes and certificates, among other advanced features..
+The [Premium versions of the Video LMS Plugin](https://www.cminds.com/wordpress-plugins-library/video-lessons-manager-plugin-for-wordpress/) come packed with an array of enhanced capabilities, including: the addition of payment processing via WooCommerce or Easy Digital Downloads, a variety of course layouts, a comprehensive student progress panel, as well as the incorporation of quizzes and certificates, among other advanced features.

 ## Use Cases